linnabraham/galactic-rings/README.md

 # How to use this repo

 ## Setup the environment
-This project works best with python 3.7 and tensorflow 1.15
+~~This project works best with python 3.7 and tensorflow 1.15~~ Project works with a python 3.10 and tensorflow 2.12 environment

 ```
 pip install -r requirements.txt